Female sexual anatomy

 - Cervical mucous is found here and is thinner around the time of ovulation to allow sperm to get in

-- When a woman gives birth, the cervix opens to allow the baby to move into the vagina
+- When it’s time for the fetus to be born, the cervix opens to allow the fetus to move into the vagina

 Vagina